 Questions for committee members:

-• What risks might this present to psychological safety?
+- What risks might this practice present to psychological safety?

 Questions for leaders:

-• Do supervisors support every employee to do their job successfully?
+- Do you think supervisors support every employee to do their job successfully?

-• What are the challenges to doing this?
+- What are the challenges to giving this support?

 Engagement